nilsvu/Evergreen/README.md

 ### Using the Logger Hirarchy

 You usually want to use *loggers* to log events instead of the global `log` function.
-A logger is always part of a hirarchy and inherits attributes such as the log level from its parent.
-This way, you can provide a global default configuration and adjust it for specific parts of your software.
+A logger is always part of a hierarchy and inherits attributes, such as the log level, from its parent.
+This way, you can provide a default configuration and adjust it for specific parts of your software.

-> **Note:** This is especially useful during development to lower the log level of the part of your software you are currently working on.
+> This is especially useful during development to lower the log level of the part of your software you are currently working on.

 Every logger has a `key` as well to identify the source of any given event.
-In its hirarchy, the key expands to a dot-separated *key path*, such as "Parent.Child".
+In its hierarchy, the key expands to a dot-separated *key path*, such as "Parent.Child".

-You can build your own hirarchy, of course, but $MODULE_NAME provides a convenient way for you to utilize this powerful feature:
+You can build your own hierarchy, of course, but $MODULE_NAME provides a convenient way for you to utilize this powerful feature:

-- The *default logger* is the root of the logger hirarchy and can be retrieved using the `Logger.defaultLogger()` class method.
+- The *default logger* is the root of the logger hierarchy and can be retrieved using the `Logger.defaultLogger()` class method.
 Use it to set a default log level.
 - Whenever you want to log an event, use the `Logger.loggerForKeyPath:` class method to retrieve an appropriate logger.
 Provide a key path that describes the part of your software the event is relevant for, such as "MyModule.MyType".
-This method will always return the same logger for a given key path and establish the logger hirarchy, if it does not yet exist.
+This method will always return the same logger for a given key path and establish the logger hierarchy, if it does not yet exist.

 It is convenient to use a *Computed Property* to retrieve the appropriate logger for a type: